SuitIThub/HS2Wiki/README.md

 ## For Plugin Developers: How to Register Wiki Pages

 You can add your own wiki pages to the central wiki system by following these steps in your own plugin:
+(The registering code below is built, so that your plugin still works even if HS2Wiki is not installed.)

 ### 1. Register your wiki page